asbl/miniworldmaker/source/docs/source/index.rst

-MiniWorldMaker
+miniworldmaker
 ##############

-MiniWorldMaker is a game-engine written in python and pygame designed for pupils to create 2D mini worlds and games.
+miniworldmaker is a game-engine written in python and pygame designed for pupils to create 2D mini worlds and games.

 * **Objects First** programming: Object oriented programming without classes.
 * **Tiles and Pixel-Games**: For different types of games.